 1. Am I applying my sunscreen correctly?

-Whether your sunscreen is in your moisturiser or you slap it on during the warmer months, how much you apply to your skin DOES matter, and your skin needs an even and protective coating to protect you adequately.
+Whether your sunscreen is in your moisturiser or you drag it out and slap it on during the warmer months, how much you apply to your skin DOES matter, and your skin needs an even and protective coating to protect you adequately.

 Once applied, allow at least 20 minutes before venturing outdoors into the sun.